 - H. Feasibility Study A feasibility study or similar analysis that demonstrates that the proposed business concept is technically and economically feasible should be submitted, if applicable.
 This analysis evaluates the practicality and viability of an idea and should answer the question "should we proceed with the proposed project idea". - Leconomic Impact Study The potential economic impact of the project to the region must be documented.
-While the Commission is primarily interested in the direct impact, estimates of the indirect and induced impacts may be provided. - J. Inventory of Available Sites Required for investments in new industrial sites.
+While the Commission is primarily interested in the direct impact, estimates of the indirect and induced impacts may be provided. - J. Master Plan A master plan or similar information which describes the project's total development strategy is required for certain project types.
+This requirement could apply to applications requesting funding for industrial site development projects, tourism investments such as the development of a regional trail system, or other projects with multiple stages of implementation. - K. Inventory of Available Sites Required for investments in new industrial sites.

-A complete listing of all publicly owned sites located in the applicant locality and the surrounding region must be provided for new industrial site funding requests. - K. Virginia Business Ready Sites Program Assessment Report Required for industrial sites assessed by the Virginia Economic Development Partnership.
-A copy of the Virginia Business Ready Site Assessment for industrial site properties; with the most recent Tier characterization certification letter, if Tier level has been updated since the assessment. - L. Phase 1 Environmental Site Assessment Required for brownfield site applications.
+A complete listing of all publicly owned sites located in the applicant locality and the surrounding region must be provided for new industrial site funding requests. - L. Virginia Business Ready Sites Program Assessment Report Required for industrial sites assessed by the Virginia Economic Development Partnership.
+A copy of the Virginia Business Ready Site Assessment for industrial site properties; with the most recent Tier characterization certification letter, if Tier level has been updated since the assessment. - M. Phase 1 Environmental Site Assessment Required for brownfield site applications.

-The Phase 1 ESA will assess if current or historic property use have impacted the soil or groundwater and to identify threats to the environment and/or human health. - M. Preliminary Engineering Report or Preliminary Architectural Report -- Applicants are requested to provide preliminary engineering reports, preliminary architectural reports, building plans, or other relevant A&E documents with for property or buildings. - N. Business Plan or Operating Plan A Business Plan is required for applications with a private beneficiary.
+The Phase 1 ESA will assess if current or historic property use have impacted the soil or groundwater and to identify threats to the environment and/or human health. - N. Preliminary Engineering Report or Preliminary Architectural Report -- Applicants are requested to provide preliminary engineering reports, preliminary architectural reports, building plans, or other relevant A&E documents with for property or buildings. - O. Business Plan or Operating Plan A Business Plan is required for applications with a private beneficiary.
 An Operating Plan is required for proposed new facilities.

-The required Business Plan or Operating Plan must describe the operational requirements for the new business or facility, and how those requirements will be met. - O. Operating Budget and Pro Forma Required for utilities infrastructure applications.
+The required Business Plan or Operating Plan must describe the operational requirements for the new business or facility, and how those requirements will be met. - P. Operating Budget and Pro Forma Required for utilities infrastructure applications.

 All requests for projects that will have ongoing operating costs must demonstrate how operation of the new or expanded program or facility is expected to be sustained beyond a start-up period of no more than three years.
 An operating budget or pro forma with revenues and expenses must be provided showing projections for how the program/facilities will be supported.